Bible Verses

 1) Matthew 28:19-20

-Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.
+Go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I commanded you.
+Behold, I am with you always, even to the end of the age.”
 Amen.

 2) Mark 16:15